openforis/sepal-doc/docs/source/cli/ofgt.rst

 .. note::

-    This script can also be used after oft-seg.
+    This script can also be used after :code:`oft-seg`.

 EXAMPLE
 #######